nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

 In many cases, the firmware that is programmed to a device consists of not only one application, but several separate images, where one of the images (the *parent image*) requires one or more other images (the *child images*) to be present.
 The child image then *chain-loads* (or *boots*) the parent image, which in turn might be a child image to another parent image and boot that one.
-The most common use case for builds consisting of multiple images is an application that requires a bootloader to be present.
+The most common use cases for builds consisting of multiple images are applications that require a bootloader to be present, or applications for multi-core CPUs.

 When to use multiple images